timestep/rangle-gulp/README.md

 Starts a connect server which watches for changes to html & js files.
 It re-loads browser (make sure you install live-reload extension for your browser).
 The options can set `root` (folder path) `port`, `livereload` (boolean) and `glob` (arrary of source locations).

+## cordovaIcons(params)

+Depends on graphicsmagick. `brew install graphicsmagick`

+Generates resized and renamed icons for iOS and/or android, and places them in the proper platforms directory.

+Params is an object, and will set these default values:

+    {
+      "iconSrc"   : "icon.png",
+      "platforms" : ["android", "ios"],
+      "project"   : "undefined" // You ALWAYS have to specify this for iOS }

 # Logging

 You can turn on control logging using setLogLevel().
 E.g.: